 To imagine how we might actually solve climate change by 2030, watch this video by Silicon Valley entrepreneur and Stanford Professor Tony Seba, or read my paper with Hunter Lovins, or the summary here.
 The basic argument is that solar plus storage plus driverless EV’s will be soon be so cheap that they will blow the existing energy and transportation infrastructure to bits.
 These renewable energy technologies could spread quickly across the earth in the next decade, as smart phones did in the last: from zero to 2.5 billion users, one-third of the world’s population, in 10 years.

 Perhaps, due to inertia and opposition from utilities and oil companies, it will take 20 years.
 Or 30.
 The timing, and how much global warming we get—low end or catastrophic-- depends critically on the level of political engagement by people like you and me with our states, cities and utilities.
 But regardless, “solar dominance” is coming.
 Ask the CEO of Shell or the analysts at McKinsey.
-And if we fight hard enough for it, we can absolutely hold global heating to two degrees C or less.
+And if we fight hard enough for it and focus on environmental education for others, we can absolutely hold global heating to two degrees C or less.

 Will enough of us fight or will we collectively accept defeat?
 Read the final post.